CDOTISW/cdotisw.github.io/README.md

 ### 2. ArcGIS Interactive Maps

-Karina has shown how maps made with other software (R) can be embedded in a website.
+Karina has shown how maps made with other software, like R, can be embedded using html.
-But our Arcgis Maps, which the GEOINT team uses every single day, are actually best displayed embedded in website using HTML (an embed code)!
+But Arcgis Maps, which the GEOINT team uses every single day, are actually best displayed embedded in website using HTML (an embed code)!
-Previously, to publish maps we were constrained to either static maps or interactive maps, which are run through an arcgis storymap page.
-These are currently where our interactive COT maps of Ukraine are hosted.
-Our most popular are probably our [Ukraine Interactive map](https://storymaps.arcgis.com/stories/36a7f6a6f5a9448496de641cf64bd375) and [Syria interactive map](https://storymaps.arcgis.com/stories/1933cb1d315f4db3a4f4dcc5ef40753a).
+Previously, to publish a map we were constrained to either static maps or interactive maps, which are run through an arcgis storymap page.
+Our most popular are probably the [Ukraine Interactive map](https://storymaps.arcgis.com/stories/36a7f6a6f5a9448496de641cf64bd375) and [Syria interactive map](https://storymaps.arcgis.com/stories/1933cb1d315f4db3a4f4dcc5ef40753a).
-You will notice the URL is actually an ESRI website, which means we lost traffic.
+In these pages, you will notice the URL is actually an ESRI website, which means the reader is now stuck outside our site.

-We can embed these maps directly in our website, which will allow us to keep traffic on our site and enhance written work with interactive maps as a part of the story, not as a link to a separate page.
+Instead of using these Arcgis pages, we should embed these maps directly in our website, keeping traffic on our page and enhance written work with interactive maps right there as a part of the story, not as a link to a separate page.

 **For example,** we have included maps showing dollars spent by oblast as a part of the [force generation update.](https://www.understandingwar.org/backgrounder/russian-force-generation-and-technological-adaptations-update-may-7-2025)
 <img src="/assets/photos/force_gen_example.png" alt="Force Generation Example" style="max-width:100%; margin: 20px 0;">

-Instead, we could embed an interactive map below the body text, like so:
+Instead, we could embed an interactive map below the body text, like so: (pan and click around!)
 <!-- Add script to the <head> of your page to load the embeddable map component -->
 <script type="module" src="https://js.arcgis.com/embeddable-components/4.33/arcgis-embeddable-components.esm.js"></script>
 <!-- Add custom element to <body> of your page -->